Best Make Ahead Stuffing (Crisp Top, Soft Center)

 Tips

-- Cook add-ins before baking (except apples)
+- Cook add-ins such as mushrooms before baking (except apples and water chestnuts)

 Shortcuts